Achieving more through partnership

 The joy of receiving supplies

-Here is Revai, one of the Health & Hope trained CHW’s living in Pintia village receiving his pharmaceutical supplies.
+This is Revai, one of the Health & Hope trained CHW’s, receiving his pharmaceutical supplies.
 These are transported in rice sacks by motorbike, and then kept in secure boxes along with medication guidelines.
 There was incredible joy and a deep sense of gratitude on receipt of the supplies.

 Revai was trained by Health & Hope in 2009-2010 and has served his village and community ever since.
 Common illnesses he has treated include typhoid, fever of unknown origin, diarrhoea, headaches and abdominal pain.
 Women with deep lacerations to limbs following injuries collecting firewood and motorbike accidents are also prevalent.
 Revai serves a small village of 30 households and spoke of how difficult it was to manage sick and injured patients without medications.
 Diagnosis is only part of the story for patients, and without appropriate medicine some do not get better.